How to Support New React Native Architecture in your Mobile App?

 Conclusion

-In terms of timeframes, most of the JSI code has already been deposited in the repository while writing.
+In terms of timeframes, most of the JSI code has already been deposited in the repository.
 A considerable percentage of the Fabric code is already in the repository, and TurboModules upgrades are still being released.
-It is generally backward compatible; there is no need for a single release date but a steady rollout.
+It is generally backward compatible; there is no need for a single release date but rather a steady rollout.

-IT consultants can provide valuable assistance in this transition.
-If you need any help regarding implementing it, contact us for migration.
+IT consultants specializing in custom software development and mobile app development services can provide valuable assistance in this transition.
+If you need any help with implementing it, contact us for migration support.

 Exit mobile version